The Hunter of Fall (1974 film): Plot

 While Old Huisen covers for Toni, he disapproves of his son's poaching activities and threatens to disown him if he keeps disobeying.
 Additionally, Modei begins rejecting Toni and rekindles her relationship with Friedl.
-Enraged, Toni starts attacking Friedl with deadly intent.
+Seeking revenge, Toni starts attacking Friedl with deadly intent.
 At one point, he tries to ambush Friedl during one of his mountain patrols, but Friedl discovers the trap and chases after Toni.
 While fleeing to the alp hut where Modei lives with her brother Lenz, Toni loses his spare ammunition, and while he hides, Modei secretly removes the shells from his hunting gun.
 When Toni and Friedl confront each other at the hut, Toni is unable to shoot Friedl.
 When Friedl in turn prepares to kill Toni, Modei places herself between them to prevent Friedl from murdering an unarmed man.
 Misunderstanding her intention, Friedl promises to never bother her again, but Lenz, who likes Friedl and despises Toni, later clears things up and brings the two back together.

 The Prince Regent of Bavaria arrives in Fall for a drive hunt event and chooses Friedl as his personal huntmaster.
-Informed by Leitner about which deerstand Friedl has chosen for the prince, he tries to snipe him, but a sudden change in the lighting blinds him, making him miss his shot.
+Informed by Leitner about which deerstand Friedl has chosen for the prince, Toni tries to snipe him, but a sudden change in the lighting blinds him, making him miss his shot.
 Chased by Friedl, Toni tries to flee across a bridge over the river gorge but runs into Lenz, who was looking for a lost cowbell.
 As the two men grapple, they fall off the bridge and land on a dry part of the riverbed.
 As Friedl climbs down to look after them, Toni prepares his knife to stab him, but Lenz bludgeons Toni to death with a rock before dying in Friedl's arms.